Rochester Boy Scout Abuse Lawyers

 When this time is up on August 21, 2021, however, so is the opportunity to bring certain claims.
 Furthermore, the window may be significantly shortened if a defendant (such as a diocese or the Boy Scouts) declares bankruptcy.
 It is incredibly important, therefore, to contact an attorney as soon as possible to learn about your options since your time to file a claim may be limited.

 Contact Our Office Today for a Free Consultation

 This type of trauma is absolutely unthinkable and if it has happened to you or your child, you deserve to fight for justice.
 We will help you get the result you need.
 Our main objective is to harbor a sense of healing through a successful claim.
 We will fight to get you the compensation you deserve following this horrific incident.
-If you want a strong, dedicated Rochester Boy Scout abuse lawyer, please call our office today for a free consultation.
+If you want a strong, dedicated Rochester Boy Scout abuse lawyer, please call our office today for a legal consultation.